thradams/cake/ownership.md

 However, even if the compiler implements ownership, it is not active by default.

-Therefore, when compiling this file, we don't have errors or warnings.
+Therefore, when compiling this file, we don't have errors or warnings because ownership checks are not enabled.

 ```c
 #include <stdlib.h>